vivirox/docs/health-check.md

 # Website Health Check Documentation

-This document explains the automated health check system that monitors the Gradiant Ascent application.
+This document explains the automated health check system that monitors the Pixelated Empathy application.

 ## Overview